numpy/numpy/doc/source/reference/arrays.nditer.rst

 will not be reflected in the buffer that the iteration starts with, and garbage results will be produced.

-The global iterator flag "delay_bufalloc" is there to allow iterator-allocated reduction operands to exist together with buffering.
+The iterator flag "delay_bufalloc" is there to allow iterator-allocated reduction operands to exist together with buffering.
 When this flag is set, the iterator will leave its buffers uninitialized until it receives a reset, after which it will be ready for regular